Guradev/PlayTime/README.md

 ## 💬 Commands
 Here are the commands available along their required permission.
 OP's get every permission!
-- /playtime View your own playtime	playtime.view
+- /playtime get <player> View your own playtime or another player's playtime	playtime.view
 - /playtime set/delete <player> <seconds>	Set a player’s total playtime in seconds or delete their playtime completely playtime.admin

 🎯 The following commands for players are planned: